Dix206/flutter_admin_tool/README.md

 ```

 ## Handle authentication
-Flat is completely undependent from your used authentication method.
+Flat is completely independent from your used authentication method.
 You just have to pass a method to get the current logged in user to the `FlatAuthInfos`.
 If there currently is no logged in user, that method needs to return null.
 Based on that method Flat can check if the user is authenticated and allow/disallow specific routes.

 The passed `onLogout` will be called if the user wants to logout.
 After this method was called, the `getLoggedInUser` method should return null.
 The further logout functionality and button will automatically handled.